 A mortgage broker acts as a middleman who brokers mortgage loans on your behalf to help find you the best mortgage deal that suits your needs.
 Traditionally, banks and other lending institutions have sold their own products however as markets for mortgages have become more competitive the role of the mortgage broker has become much more popular.
 Mortgage brokers are the largest sellers of mortgage products for lenders in the United Kingdom.

 A mortgage broker will also ask you about your income and outgoings, as well as your budget, so that they can establish how big a mortgage you might be able to get.
 Your broker will then talk you through the different types of mortgage you can choose from.
 Once they’ve recommended a mortgage for you, they can then guide you through the application process.

-Some brokers and advisors are tied to just one or a restricted number of lenders, whereas others can recommend deals across the whole mortgage market, giving you access to a much wider choice of deals.
+Some mortgage brokers and advisors are tied to just one or a restricted number of lenders, whereas others can recommend deals across the whole mortgage market, giving you access to a much wider choice of deals.

 All mortgage advisors receive a payment from the lender when the mortgage completes.
 Some don’t charge any fees on top of that, whereas others will charge you a flat fee, or a percentage of the mortgage amount however they must tell you how much you will have to pay them at the outset.

 A mortgage lender is a financial institution, bank or building society that offers and underwrites residential mortgages.
-Lenders have specific borrowing guidelines to verify your creditworthiness and ability to repay a loan.
+Mortgage lenders have specific borrowing guidelines to verify your creditworthiness and ability to repay a loan.
 They set the terms, interest rate, repayment schedule and other key aspects of your mortgage

 In law, conveyancing is the transfer of legal title of property from one person to another, or the granting of an encumbrance such as a mortgage or a loan.